 Line the bottom of your roasting pan with the torn leaves.
 Now for the fun…time to fill and roll.
 Place one cabbage leaf on flat surface…cup side up so to speak.
 The edge that you cut should be closer to you.
 Grab enough of the meat mixture to generously fill the leaf…not too much because you want to be able to easily roll and tuck…this is all done by feel.
 Roll the leaf over the meat mixture all the way to the other end.
 Tuck each side securely…you are rolling then tucking…not roll…tuck roll…if that makes any sense!

 Place cabbage roll in roaster, seam side down…continue rolling and stacking in the pan until all of the meat mixture is used.
 Cover rolls with sauerkraut…add in the celery stalks.
 Pour in enough of the V-8 juice to cover the rolls.
 You will use at least one and a half of the 64-ounce bottles of juice.
 After you pour in the first bottle, add about a half of a cup of water to the bottle…shake and pour into pan.

-Place lid on roasting pan and allow to bake in the oven at 350 degrees for about a half hour to 45 minutes.
+Place lid on roasting pan and allow the cabbage rolls to bake in the oven at 350 degrees for about a half hour to 45 minutes.
 Reduce heat to 325 degrees.
 Check to see if there is enough liquid covering the rolls.
 You may need to add a bit more of the V-8 juice.
 Replace lid and allow to slowly bake at least another hour to hour and a half.
 The longer…the better…you want a very tender cabbage and flavorful sauce.
 Serve with amazing bread or, as my Momma often does, with homemade mashed potatoes!
 ENJOY!